joanjanku2000/sw-service-fullstack/README.md

 </pre>
 Note: The application should've been started using `docker compose up --build`

-## Local Project Setup
-After cloning the repository the local_setup.sh script can be ran like this  `./local_setup.sh`
-Just make sure it's executable.
-To stop running containers:
-`docker stop $(docker ps -aq`

 ## Production Deployment
 Project is deployed and can be accessed through the URL: